 For more information about inpatient substance abuse benefits, please see the "Additional Benefit Information" portion of this section.

-You pay \$250 per admission for Inpatient substance abuse care covered services in a network hospital.
+You pay \$250 per admission for Medicare-covered services in a network hospital.

-Inpatient services covered during a non-covered inpatient stay
+Inpatient services covered during a non-covered inpatient stay\

-Prior authorization (approval in advance) may be required to be covered, except in an emergency.
+\Prior authorization (approval in advance) may be required to be covered, except in an emergency.

-As described in this Medical Benefits Chart under "Skilled nursing facility (SNF) care," the plan covers up to 100 days per benefit period for SNF care.
 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the skilled nursing facility (SNF).

-Covered services include, but are not limited to:
+However, in some cases, we will cover certain services you receive while you are in the hospital or skilled nursing facility (SNF).
+Covered services include but are not limited to: